Shopping for a new Chevrolet Equinox?

 All Wheel Drive

-Compact-to-mid-size crossover vehicles like the Chevrolet Equinox have, in a lot of ways, become the family sedans of today.
-That's because tey offer up more of what matters to parents and families—like plenty of flexible seating and cargo space, plus impressive maneuverability and reasonably good fuel efficiency.
-Among them, the 2014 Chevrolet Equinox is one of the better picks; whether purposed for carpool duty, weekend family getaways, or commuting and errands, it's fully up for such versatile use—with an affordable price, a spacious interior, plenty of safety and tech features, and more refinement than you might expect.
+Size it up for a moment, and you won't be surprised why vehicles like it have become the family sedans of today.
+And among all the compact (to mid-size) crossovers, the 2014 Equinox is one of the better picks; whether purposed for carpool duty, weekend family getaways, or commuting and errands, it's fully up for such versatile use—with an affordable price, a spacious interior, plenty of safety and tech features, and more refinement than you might expect.

 With crisp, somewhat sporty styling, and proportions that line up partway between Chevy's trucks and cars, the Equinox looks like it should: handsome but inoffensive.
 Inside, the look is a little jazzier, with vents flanking the radio and climate controls and more of the look that Chevrolet cars have recently been given.